AlsaceDigitale/hhcamp_2015/_includes/future-of-health/presentation.markdown

 Renowned health professionals, entrepreneurs, policy makers and philosophers bring inspiration to us by discussing their vision of future of health.

 These talks are designed to set the stage for creative disruption and encourage participants to think about how take action.

+Executive directors from health industry and all people involved in healthcare will find insight to bring innovation in their company.

-Through the Health Hackathon that kicks off on the same evening, participants will work together to design game changing solutions for the health sector.
+Health Hackathon participants will work together to design game changing solutions for the health sector.